Quick Reference: Operations and Functions for Integer Variables and Constraints

 qbpp.var(..., between=...)andqbpp.constrain(...) - Comparison Constraints —

-qbpp.constrain(f, equal=n)constraint creation - Replace —
+qbpp.constrain(f, equal=n)constraint creation - Native Constraints —

 qbpp.replace(...)usage